ministryofjustice/bichard7-next-core/docs/architecture/adrs/0002-use-dto.md

   - `objToDisplayObjDto`
   - `objToDisplayPartialObjDto`

-A DTO object is a new object mirror some of a Entity's attributes.
-We are actively using `Pick<T, "field">` to select what we want to use out of the Entity and mapping via a function (e.g. `const displayObj = objToDisplayObjDto(obj)`).
+A DTO object is a new object mirror with some of a Entity's attributes.
+We are actively using `Pick<T, "field">` to select what we want to use out of the Entity and mapping via a function (e.g.
+`const displayObj = objToDisplayObjDto(obj)`).

-We can control the vary levels of data we want share.
+We can control the levels of data we want share.
 E.g. `displayPartialObj` or `displayFullObj`.

 ## Consequences